InterstellarJS/PlanetTech/README.md

 ![quad Sphere](./public/readmeImg/img3.png)

-To get a better understanding of the `levels` parameter, let's take a look at a single quad (single dimension), Without the projection and a simple height map texture.
+To get a better understanding of the `levels` parameter, let's take a look at a single quad (single dimension).
+If we were to grab a quad from thatour sphere without the projection and adding a simple height map texture.
 Setting `params.levels = 6` gives a single dimension the ability to go six levels deep.
 As you can see each child in each level with a random color.
 ![quad Sphere](./public/readmeImg/img4.jpg)